-Animal Care & Control is a division of the Charlotte-Mecklenburg Police Department under support services.
+Animal Services is a division of the Charlotte-Mecklenburg Police Department under support services.
 It is recognized and emulated nationally as a leading model within the animal welfare community, and takes pride in initiating and implementing progressive programs and practices.

 The main facility is over 45,000 square feet.
 Included in the main facility are approximately 165 dog runs and 220 stainless steel cages.
 The building also provides an area for the Gary T. DeLisser Spay/Neuter Clinic operated by the Humane Society of Charlotte.

 There are 39 allocations for Animal Services Officer positions and operates on a 20/7 schedule.
 Our Staff currently serves an ever increasing and diverse population of over 900,000 citizens.
 Some of the situations that our officers respond to include:

 Livestock containment via specialized unit referred to as the Large Animal Response Team (L.A.R.T.) and Herding Dog Officer

 Extracting animals from contaminated environments via AC&C Haz Mat Unit

 responding to calls for service to enforce local and state animal laws